SSoelvsten/ShoutcastUtilities/README.md

 ![Alt text](/TeamScoreManager.png?raw=true "OBS using the output of the program")

 With 0.1.1b this software also includes a pause notification, which automatically includes the teamname and has an optional pause description available.
-When there's no pause notification, the .txt file is empty.
+When there's no pause notification, the .txt file is empty to not show the text on the pause screen.

 ## Clock
 A small java program to output the current time of day and/or a countdown into two .txt files.
 This might be stressful on a harddrive, but it works.